gbmhunter/blog/content/programming/languages/c/string-manipulation/index.md

 This was introduced in ISO C99.
 Z (upper-case z) was a GNU extension predating this standard addition and should not be used in new code.

-## snprintf()
+### snprintf()

 `sprintf()` has plenty of special characters you can add to format the output number exactly how you want it.

 The length parameter specifies the length of the variable (for example, you can have 8-bit, 16-bit, 32-bit, e.t.c integers).
-In the Keil C51 compiler, the 'b' or 'B' length specifier is used to tell sprintf that the number is 8-bit.
-If you don't use this, 8-bit numbers stored in uint8_t  or char data types will not print properly.
-You do not have to use the b /B  specifier when using GCC.
+In the Keil C51 compiler, the `b` or `B` length specifier is used to tell `sprintf` that the number is 8-bit.
+If you don't use this, 8-bit numbers stored in `uint8_t` or `char` data types will not print properly.
+You do not have to use the `b/B` specifier when using GCC.

 ```c
 // Print a float to 2 decimal places